A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: The spectral expansion of

 for all $T\in \mathcal{T}(G)$, so that

 We fix from now on a torus $T\in \mathcal{T}(G)$.
-The previous formal manipulation (switch of two integrals) will be legitimated by the next lemma proving the absolute convergence of (6).
-But first we need to prove the following
+The previous formal manipulation (interchange of two integrals) will be justified by the next lemma proving the absolute convergence of \ref{eq 10.9.6}.
+But first we need to prove the following: